-Do you like the precious cut-out method, or do you prefer our super quick and easy slightly modified drop style?
+Do you like the precious cut-out method, lots of layers, or do you prefer our super quick and easy slightly modified drop style?
 Let us know in the comments below.

 And for more buttery, fluffy biscuit recipes like this one, try these favorites next: